pauloesampaio/pauloesampaio.github.io/_posts/2021-01-06-explainable_ai.md

 - duration_ms: The duration of the track in milliseconds

 Notice that `key`, `mode` and `time signature` are categorical while the others are numeric.
-We'll train a simple model with [CatBoost](https://catboost.ai/), particularly by how it deals with categoricals without the need of one-hot-encoding, making the exercise of interpretation even more clear.
+We'll train a simple model with [CatBoost](https://catboost.ai/), particularly by how it deals with categorical variables without the need of one-hot-encoding, making the exercise of interpretation even more clear.
 I'll not pass through all the training steps here since this post is focused on the shap.
 What you need to know is that this is a binary classification model, where 0 represents a song that my wife would appreciate while a value of 1 represents a song more suited to my taste.

 ### Getting the shap values